 However, Chase does look at your debt-to-income ratio (credit utilization ratio) when considering applications.
 Your debt-to-income ratio is your monthly debts divided by your monthly income.

 For example, if you have $500 in monthly debts and a $2000 monthly income, your debt-to-income ratio would be 25%.
 Chase prefers to see a debt-to-income ratio of 50% or less.
-Make sure to pay off some debt first before applying for the Sapphires.

-Pro-Tip: if you have any outstanding balances on other credit cards, we recommend paying them off before applying.
+Pro tip: If you have any outstanding balances on other credit cards, we recommend paying them off before applying.
 This will give you the best chance of being approved for a Sapphire card and getting a high credit limit.

 Establish a Business Banking Relationship With Chase